|103 3rd Avenue

 Hugo, CO.
 80821

-Sheriff's Office are committed to providing quality customer
+Lincoln County Sheriff's Office are committed to providing quality

 We hope you enjoy our website and find it useful.

-is 72 miles long and 48 miles wide in the south, but only 30
+miles long and 48 miles wide in the south, but only 30 miles wide in

 The total area of Lincoln County is 2,593 square miles.

-EFFECTIVE IMMEDIATELY - ALL OF LINCOLN COUNTY is on a
+LINCOLN COUNTY is on a LEVEL 2 BURN RESTRICTION!

 Please review the levels.
-If you are in the Limon Fire District and have questions contact the Lincoln County Sheriff's Office or the
+If you have any questions contact the Lincoln County Sheriff's Office.

 LEVEL 1 – NO BURNING RESTRICTIONS